dsietz/test-data-generation/README.md

 ## What's New

-Here's whats new in 0.0.6:
+Here's whats new in 0.0.7:

-* Removed obsolete module test_data_generation::data
-* Added functionality to determine how realist the generate test data is compared to the sample data.
+* Converted the following functionality to macros so they could be referenced in multiple modules.
 > - test_data_generation::data_sample_parser::DataSampleParser::levenshtein_distance()
 > - test_data_generation::data_sample_parser::DataSampleParser::realistic_test()
+* Added the following functions to test_data_generation::profile::profile::Profile
+> This is the beginning of how profiles can learn if they are generating realistic data and make adjustments
+> - levenshtein_distance()
+> - realistic_test()
+> - learn_from_entity()

 ## About